JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 Using this example, you can configure GitLab CI/CD for:

 * Inspecting the `main` branch and all merge requests
-* Blocking merge requests if the quality gate has failed
+* Blocking merge requests if a quality gate has failed
 * Forwarding inspection results to %cloud%

 Follow these steps to add a %product% runner to a GitLab CI/CD pipeline: